 The Australian Digital Inclusion Index (ADII) measures three key dimensions of digital inclusion (access, affordability and digital ability) on the basis of a range of survey questions relating to internet products, services and activities.
 The answers are then benchmarked against a “perfectly digitally included” individual, a hypothetical person who scores in the highest range for every question.
 In almost every iteration of the Index, South Australia scores poorly by comparison with the rest of country.

-In 2021, SACOSS is calling for a commitment to a set of digital inclusion goals (outlined in our Policy Brief) and significant ($120m) state government investment to implement a strategy to reach those goals.
+In 2021 and 2022, SACOSS is calling for a commitment to a set of digital inclusion goals (outlined in our Policy Brief) and significant ($120m) state government investment to implement a strategy to reach those goals.

 Details of the SACOSS proposal can be found in the Digital Inclusion Policy Brief